metrorailings/OwlBlog/content/posts/week-6-supercontest-picks.md

 ##### Texans @ _Chiefs_ (-4.5)

-A little bit of a risky pick given Deshaun Watson and his penchant for comebacks.
+A little bit of a risky pick given Deshaun Watson and his penchant for late game heroic.
 But a Chiefs team coming off a loss and expecting the return of its deep threat in Tyreek Hill gives me faith here.

-What really sells me on this is that Andy Reid has faced off against this Texans squad just 2 years back.
-In that game, Alex Smith had a ball of a time throwing completed passes all over the field against a weak Houston secondary.
+What really sells me on this pick is that Andy Reid faced off against this Texans squad just 2 years back.
+In that game, Alex Smith had a ball of a time throwing dimes all over the field against a weak Houston secondary.
 Fast forward to now and not much has changed.
 Houston's defense is still pathetic in the backfield.
 Romeo Crennel hasn't really changed his coverage schemes much.
 And I expect that to bite them in the ass yet again in Arrowhead.

+***

+##### _Eagles_ @ Vikings (-3)

+The Vikings are just _so_ damn childish with their emphasis on running the ball on early downs.
+And it's this stubborn devotion to the run that'll be their undoing against teams that can adapt against opponents.
+The Eagles under Jim Schwartz and Doug Pederson are one of those teams.

+Besides, I'd rather trust Carson Wentz over Kirk Cousins.

+***